LouiValley/Neural-Networks-on-Silicon/README.md

 - **New Stochastic Computing Multiplier and Its Application to Deep Neural Networks.** (UNIST)`Loui`
 - **TIME: A Training-in-memory Architecture for Memristor-based Deep Neural Networks.** (THU, UCSB)
 - **Fault-Tolerant Training with On-Line Fault Detection for RRAM-Based Neural Computing Systems.** (THU, Duke)
-- **Automating the systolic array generation and optimizations for high throughput convolution neural network.** (PKU, UCLA, Falcon)
+- **Automating the systolic array generation and optimizations for high throughput convolution neural network.** (PKU, UCLA, Falcon)`Loui`
 - **Towards Full-System Energy-Accuracy Tradeoffs: A Case Study of An Approximate Smart Camera System.** (Purdue)
 - **Error Propagation Aware Timing Relaxation For Approximate Near Threshold Computing.** (KIT)
 - RESPARC: A Reconfigurable and Energy-Efficient Architecture with Memristive Crossbars for Deep Spiking Neural Networks.
 (Purdue)